-- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 The Employer will endeavour to arrange for paid holidays off to be divided equitably among the employees in the Home. - 12.09 Subject to the operational requirements of the Home, an employee may accumulate up to two (2) lieu days which may be taken singly, consecutively, or added to their vacation.
+- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 Subject to the operational requirements of the Home, an employee may accumulate up to three (3) lieu days which may be taken singly, consecutively or added to their vacation.
 Such leave shall not be unreasonably denied.
-The employee shall advise the employer of their intention to bank a lieu day.
+The employee shall advise the employer of their intention to bank a lieu day. - 12.09 The Employer will endeavour to arrange for paid holidays to be divided equitably among the employees in the Home in accordance with the restrictions in 12.07 above.